Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Experiments and Results

 \begin{itemize} \item Pick 100 instances P at random from the dataset $D$, preserving the original fraction of instances from each class \item Loop over 100 values of the complexity parameter $\alpha_c$, from 0 to 1 in steps of 0.01. \item For each instance $ts \in P$ and each value of $\alpha_c$, we run $A$ to get the simplification $sts=A(\alpha_c,ts)$. \item We record two things: \begin{itemize} \item $(||sts||+1)/|ts|$, to compute complexity \item $C_D(ts)==C_D(sts)$, (True or False) to compute loyalty \end{itemize} \item For each value of $\alpha_c$, over all 100 $ts \in P$, we then compute the complexity, loyalty and kappa loyalty as per Definition 1: \begin{itemize} \item the average complexity in the 100 simplifications having this value of $\alpha_c$ \item the percentage of loyal simplifications, also called agreement \item Cohens kappa value for the loyalty agreement (which takes into account unbalanced classes)

 \end{itemize} \end{itemize}

 After doing the above we have, for each triple $(A,\alpha_c,C_D)$ of algorithm, complexity parameter and classifier, 100 values of kappa loyalty and complexity, one for each instance in $P$.
 For each algorithm and classifier pair $(A,C_D)$, to visualize the results of these 10.000 simplifications (100 instances in $P$ times 100 distinct values of $\alpha_c$) we plot a curve.
-See Figures \ref{fig:enter-label} and \ref{fig:enter-label2} showing kappa loyalty (loyalty in parenthesis) versus complexity (number of segments in parenthesis) for all 4 simplifications algorithms on two different CNN classifiers $C_D$ on two datasets.
+See Figures \ref{fig:enter-label} and \ref{fig:enter-label2} showing kappa loyalty (loyalty in parenthesis) versus complexity (number of segments in parenthesis) for all 4 simplifications algorithms on Rocket classifiers $C_D$ on the two representative datasets ECG200 and SonyAIBORobotSurface1.
+For both, we see that loyalty stays high even for quite low complexity values, and this is typical for most of the 40 datasets.

-To compare the performance of the four simplification algorithms, we measure the AUC - Area Under Curve - as a value between 0 and 100, of the 28 such kappa loyalty versus complexity curves for each simplification algorithm.
-In Table \ref{tab:auc} we show in the first row the average AUC for each of the four algorithms, and it is clear that OS and R have the best performance on average.
+To compare the performance of the four simplification algorithms, we measure the AUC - Area Under Curve - as a value between 0 and 100, of the 40 such kappa loyalty versus complexity curves for each simplification algorithm.
+In Table \ref{tab:auc} we show in the first row the average AUC for each of the four algorithms, and it is clear that OS and RDP have the best performance on average.
 The table also shows the average performance on classifiers for datasets of various characteristics, like Number of Classes, Stationarity, Seasonality and Entropy.

-We see that datasets that are Non-Stationary, Seasonal and with Low Entropy achieve significantly higher values, and in Table \ref{tab:high} we focus on the four datasets sharing all these characteristics.
-Remarkably, at loyalty value 0.95 the best performing algorithm never has complexity higher than 0.05, meaning that on datasets with these characteristics we are able to keep at most $5\%$ of the original time points and still have a simplification that has the correct classification with at least $95\%$ probability.
+We see that datasets that are Non-Stationary, Seasonal and with Low Entropy achieve higher AUC values.

-We also measure performance of the four algorithms at fixed loyalty values of 0.8, 0.85, 0.9 and 0.95.
-In Table \ref{tab:fix} we see that again OS and RDP have the best performance, with a resulting best average complexity of between 0.12 and 0.22, which means that the time points kept in the simplification at these high loyalty values is on average between $12\%$ and $22\%$.
-This is a strong indicator that simplifications are useful in interpretability of TSC.
+We also measured performance of the four simplification algorithms at fixed loyalty values of 0.8, 0.85, 0.9, 0.95 and 1.0.
+In Table \ref{tab:fix} we see that again OS has the best performance, with a resulting best average complexity of 0.15 at loyalty 0.9 and 0.35 at loyalty 1.0, which means that the time points kept in the simplification at these high loyalty values is on average $15\%$ and $35\%$.
+This is a very good indicator that simplifications are useful in interpretability of TSC, in particular the fact that OS simplifications keeping only 35\% of the points often have loyalty 1.0, i.e. with simplified time series not altering its classification.
+In Table \ref{tab:big} we show the average number of segments of the simplifications, at various loyalty values, for both OS and RDP, for all 40 datasets.